|

 objects, such as Ephemeris and Earth-MOID.

-Each recalculation creates all of these files
+of these files are recreated.

-been available since the MPC last published.
+comet observation data available since the MPC was last published.

-The MPC usually publishes an M.P.E.C.
+The MPC usually publishes an M.P.E.C. around the time of

-last observations of comets or newly calculated orbital elements
+the full moon with the last observations of comets or newly calculated orbital

 of comets.